Acceptable Ads by the Numbers:

 Many of these publishers are able to profit from Acceptable Ads thanks to participating solution providers:

-This brings us to the authorities in the ecosystem:
+This brings us to the authorities:

 - The Acceptable Ads Committee (AAC), which is the regulating authority behind Acceptable Ads, is comprised of roughly 40 different companies, organizations and individuals.